mostvexingparse/advent_of_code_2022/README.md

 ## Project structure

 One subproject for each day, with a binary handling both parts.
-The subprojects also have a `README.md` wich contains the assignment, a file named `input_test.txt` with the test data from the example and `input.txt` with the "real" data required for solving the assignment.
+The subprojects also have a `README.md` which contains the assignment, a file named `input_test.txt` with the test data from the example and `input.txt` with the "real" data required for solving the assignment.

-All suprojects are part of a workspace, so they can be built at once:
+All subprojects are part of a workspace, so they can be built at once:

 ~~~bash
 $ cargo build --release